CastosHQ/Seriously-Simple-Podcasting-Genesis-Support/readme.txt

 = What kind of Genesis support does this plugin provide? =

-This plugin adds support for the various post type features that Genesis requires for post types to display and function correctly inside its framework.
+This plugin adds support to the `podcast` post type for the various features that Genesis requires for post types to display and function correctly inside its framework.

 == Changelog ==

 = 1.0 =
-* 2016-02-23
+* 2016-03-01
 * Initial release

 == Upgrade Notice ==